Mysticmanx20/RuneKings/README.md

 ## Installation Instructions

 1. Click the link under the Releases section and download the .zip file.
+2. Download .tga files from [https://tinyurl.com/runekings1] and [https://tinyurl.com/runekings2].
-2. Go to the mod folder in your Crusader Kings III local directory.
+3. Go to the mod folder in your Crusader Kings III local directory.
   * Located at C:/Documents/Paradox Interactive/Crusader Kings III/mod
-3. Delete the old version of the mod, if you have one.
+4. Delete all files from old version of the mod, if you have any.
-4. Extract everything from the .zip then move the files into the mod folder.
+5. Extract everything from the .zip into the mod folder.
+6. Make sure the folder is named 'RuneKings'.
+7. Move the RuneKings.mod file out into the mod folder.
-5. Download the 2 .tga files from [https://drive.google.com/file/d/1DMEjQyDTuFzRz3QbkPvpR-nO9YtpCKRz/view?usp=sharing] [https://tinyurl.com/runekings1] and [https://tinyurl.com/runekings2] [https://drive.google.com/file/d/17UunZgKxPy2w2QnG_DPP_meSPAeefSMW/view?usp=sharing]
+8. Drop the 2 .tga files in the RuneKings folder under gfx/map/terrain.
-5. Open the launcher and add the RuneKings mod to a playset.
+9. Open the launcher and add the RuneKings mod to a playset.
-6. Start the game.
+10. Start the game.

-Installing the latest code from GitHub will include any recent changes but those edits could be untested and cause issues.
-It is best to install the latest Release version for a stable experience.
-* To get the latest changes, click the green button that says "Code" and click "Download ZIP".
-Repeat the same steps as above.